 Asian Americans lobby to name Navy ship for Filipino sailor

-SAN FRANCISCO (AP) — Veterans and civilians in the U.S. and the Philippines are campaigning to name a Navy warship for a Filipino sailor who bravely rescued two crew members when their ship caught fire more than a century ago.
-Telesforo Trinidad was awarded the prestigious Medal of Honor in 1915.
-There are about 3,500 recipients of the nation’s highest award for valor.
-Supporters of the campaign say naming a ship for Trinidad would also honor the long history of Filipinos and Filipino Americans serving in the U.S. military.
-There’s no clear-cut path to getting a ship named for a person, and sometimes the names are controversial.
+SAN FRANCISCO (AP) — Asian Americans, veterans and civilians in the U.S. and the Philippines are campaigning to name a Navy warship for a Filipino sailor.
+Telesforo Trinidad rescued two crew members when their ship caught fire more than a century ago, earning him a prestigious and rare Medal of Honor.
+Trinidad died in 1968 at age 77.
+Supporters of the campaign say naming a ship for him would also honor the long history of Filipinos and Filipino Americans serving in the U.S. military.
+There’s no clear-cut path to getting a ship named for a person, though the secretary of the Navy has final authority.